easolhq/easolhq.github.io/docs/reference/objects/cart/cart_item.md

 # item.subtotal

 The price of the cart item, including the total price of all modifier selections and _not_ including any price reductions.
-This is returned as a fractional in the sub-unit of the current user's currency.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 # item.total

 The total cost of the item, including the total price of all modifier selections and after all price reductions and fees have been applied.
-This is returned as a fractional in the sub-unit of the current user's currency.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 # item.total_deposit

 The minimum amount to be paid for the item at checkout.
 If no deposit is enabled this will return the `total`, otherwise it will return the `total` multiplied by the deposit rate.
-This is returned as a fractional in the sub-unit of the current user's currency.
+This is returned as a fractional in the sub-unit of the current customer's currency.

 # item.total_fee

-The booking fee amount for the item returned as a fractional in the sub-unit of the current user's currency.
+The booking fee amount for the item returned as a fractional in the sub-unit of the current customer's currency.

 # item.total_guests